Accurate Displacement Workflow

 So now we know how floating-point displacement maps work and what to expect from them.
 It's just a matter of pushing the right buttons to correctly generate and apply them in our 3D packages.
 Below I've laid out step-by-step procedures of how to generate floating-point displacement maps from the major sculpting package of your choice - and apply them in the renderer of your choice.

 Each of the settings in the following workflows are the result of careful testing.
 If you're curious about any of the settings, just click the "(?)" next to a step to view a popup explaining what the setting does and why it's set as it is.
-The version number of each program is the version the procedure was tested with.

 - Open or Import your high-res mesh with multiple subdivision levels.

 - If you imported your high res mesh from another program - rebuild the lower subdivisions by going to the Tool palette, expanding the Geometry subpalette, and clicking the 'Reconstruct Subdiv' button until at the lowest desired level.